steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/testing.md

 ### openstack swift, swift://

-The openstack swift login details must be defined in the file `/hadoop-tools/hadoop-openstack/src/test/resources/contract/auth-keys.xml`.
-The standard hadoop-common `auth-keys.xml` resource file cannot be used, as that file does not get included in `hadoop-common-test.jar` -so cannot be picked up.
+The openstack swift login details must be defined in the file `/hadoop-tools/hadoop-openstack/src/test/resources/contract/test-options.xml`.
+The standard hadoop-common `test-options.xml` resource file cannot be used, as that file does not get included in `hadoop-common-test.jar` -so cannot be picked up.

-In `/hadoop-tools/hadoop-openstack/src/test/resources/contract/auth-keys.xml` the swift bucket name must be defined in the property `fs.contract.test.fs.swift`, along with the login details for the specific swift service provider in which the bucket is posted.
+In `/hadoop-tools/hadoop-openstack/src/test/resources/contract/test-options.xml` the swift bucket name must be defined in the property `fs.contract.test.fs.swift`, along with the login details for the specific swift service provider in which the bucket is posted.

     <configuration>
       <property>